 Fortunately, OSA can be treated in a number of ways, the most effective being continuous positive airway pressure (CPAP).
 However CPAP machines can be difficult for some patients to tolerate.
 When someone does not tolerate a CPAP machine, or needs an alternative to the CPAP for travel or other special circumstances, one great alternative is Oral Appliance Therapy (OAT).
 This involves wearing an oral appliance that is custom fitted to the teeth by a specially trained dentist.
 The appliance moves the lower jaw forward, preventing the soft tissues from falling back and blocking the airway.

-Dr. Catherine Smith of Bellingham Bay Dental is a dentist trained in many different types of oral appliances for sleep apnea.
+Dr. Grant McClendon of Bellingham Bay Dental is a dentist trained in many different types of oral appliances for sleep apnea.
 If you suspect that you or someone that you know may be suffering from sleep apnea, call our office and we can refer you to a sleep apnea specialist to determine the extent of your problem and prescribe a customized treatment plan.
-If it is determined that you could benefit from Oral Appliance Therapy, Dr. Smith can create a custom-fit oral appliance to fit your specific needs.
+If it is determined that you could benefit from Oral Appliance Therapy, Dr. McClendon can create a custom-fit oral appliance to fit your specific needs.
 Effective treatment is an important part of a healthy and happy life for Obstructive Sleep Apnea sufferers, so don’t wait to find out more about this topic and see how we might be able to help you!